OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Requirements

-Before starting to debug, you should create a custom functions add-in project using the Yo Office generator and ensured that you have trusted self-signed certificates for your project.
-For instructions to create a project, see the [custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).
+Before starting to debug, you should create a custom functions add-in project.
+You can do this using the [custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).
 For instructions on trusting certificates, see [Adding self-signed certificates as trusted root certificates](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).

 ## Use the VS Code debugger for Excel Desktop